 Our Preventative Maintenance software solution aims to solve the most common issues with PM, lower your stress in relation to the complexity of this process, and reduce your R&M costs through dedicated maintenance.

-These are just a few of the ways preventative maintenance software can help you take control of your equipment costs and make the PM process a little less painful:
+These are just a few of the ways preventive maintenance software can help you take control of your equipment costs and make the PM process a little less painful:

 86 Repairs Preventative Maintenance keeps comprehensive digital equipment inventories for customers on all pieces over $250 in value.
 This is the threshold that we’ve determined makes the most impact for restaurant owners in determining which service categories benefit the most from PM plans, and which ones you don’t need.

-86 Repairs manages all communication with service providers and location staff to make sure preventative maintenance is scheduled, appointments are met, and any reschedules don’t fall through the cracks.
+86 Repairs manages all communication with service providers and location staff to make sure preventive maintenance for restaurants is scheduled, appointments are met, and any reschedules don’t fall through the cracks.